Max B: Felony murder charges

 On September 22, 2006, Gina Conway, Max B's ex-girlfriend, met up with Max B and told him about Allan "Jay" Plowden, whom she had recently met, and Plowden's money.
 Max B formed a plan to rob Plowden, so he sent Kelvin Leerdam, his stepbrother, to rob Plowden, and he told Conway to go with Leerdam to the Holiday Inn in Fort Lee, New Jersey, where Plowden was staying, and help Leerdam with the robbery.
 Conway and Leerdam took a taxi the Fort Lee Holiday Inn.
 When Conway and Leerdam got to Plowden's hotel room, Conway knocked on the door, and Gisselle Nieves answered, saying Plowden was sleeping.
 Conway and Leerdam came into the room, and Leerdam held Nieves at gunpoint.
 Conway duct taped her.
 They searched the room for the money, but they didn't find it.
 Then, Conway woke Plowden up and duct taped him.
 Plowden was asked about the money, but he said it wasn't there.
 Then, Leerdam forced Plowden to call his partner, David Taylor, who was staying at the hotel with another woman, to come to the room to bring him the money.
 When Taylor arrived, he and Leerdam struggled over the gun, which discharged, and Taylor fell dead.
 Conway took $800 from Taylor's pockets, while Leerdam took a watch off of his wrist.
 Conway took Nieves' purse.
 The crew fled the scene, and Plowden alerted the hotel front desk of the murder.
 As police entered the room, Plowden was caught moving $30,000 out of the room.
 Plowden was later charged with money laundering and identity theft.
-On September 28, 2006, Conway was arrested in connection with the murder, and gave a statement to police implicating Max and Leerdam, whom were then arrested and charged.
+On September 28, 2006, Conway was arrested in connection with the murder, and gave a statement to police implicating Max and Leerdam, who were then arrested and charged.

 On January 9, 2007, Max B was remanded to Bergen County Jail in New Jersey on a $2 million bail.
 In January 2009, Conway pleaded guilty to manslaughter and armed robbery and agreed to testify against Max B and Leerdam, facing a maximum sentence of 18 years.